kelmer44/cast-discovery-issue/README.md

 The Cast SDK only starts the ReconnectionService after content has been played, so in order to repro, do the following:

-1. Start the app, the SDK will be initialized after 2 seconds.
+1. Start the app, the SDK is set to be initialized after 2 seconds.
 2. Once the buttons are enabled, hit trigger discovery.
 This will make the MediaRouteButton become enabled.
 3. Connect to a Chromecast device supported by the receiver Id (you might have to allow list your device)
 4. Click on Play content to initiate playback of a sample video